MrDrMcCoy/bblib/README.md

   - Description: Set this to determine the cutoff for logging severity according to the levels in `syslog`.
   - Notes: Valid levels are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_.
   - Default: 'INFO'
+- `LOGFILE`
+  - Description: Set this to have `log` additionally output to a file.
+  - Notes: This will capture debug output if BASH has `set -x`.
+  - Default: _unset_
 - `PIDFILE`
   - Description: The path to a file for tracking the PID of the script if you call `checkpid`.
   - Default: '${0}.pid'